robertmand/FAIR-DaSH/_episodes/ep2.md

 C) Institutional repository: In case you can not find suitable repository for your data set, some universities have their own general purpose repositories.
 For instance, [University of Reading Research Data Archive](https://researchdata.reading.ac.uk) is a general purpose repository that have similar features e.g. controlled access ... etc to other databases.
 It can be used for students and researchers.

-D) General data repository: multidisciplinary or/and general-purpose open data repository, open for all scholars  e.g. Zenodo
+D) General data repository: multidisciplinary or/and general-purpose open data repository, open for all scholars  e.g. [zenodo](https://zenodo.org)

 **Figure 1 summarizes these types with different examples**